Guide Dog and Service Dog Supplement

 Overview

-A guide dog or service dog supplement is provided to assist with the monthly maintenance of a certified guide dog team, service dog team and/or a retired guide or service dog team used by recipients (or their dependants) of income assistance, hardship assistance or disability assistance under the Employment and Assistance Regulation or Employment and Assistance for Persons with Disabilities Regulation.
+A guide dog or service dog supplement is provided to assist with the monthly maintenance of a certified guide or service dog and/or retired guide or service dog when all eligibility criteria are met.

 Policy